jiangwenyuan/nuster/README.md

 be cached according to defined cache rules will not be cached unless some memory are freed.

-#### share off

-Cache data are stored in a memory pool which allocates memory dynamically from system in case there is no available memory in the pool.
+Temporary data are stored in a memory pool which allocates memory dynamically from system in case there is no available memory in the pool.

 A global internal counter monitors the memory usage of all http response data across all processes, new requests will not be cached if the counter exceeds `data-size`.

-By default, share is set to on in multiple processes mode, and off in single process mode.

 ### data-size

-With `share on`, it determines the size of memory zone along with `dict-size`.
+Determines the size of memory zone along with `dict-size`.

-With `share off`, it detemines the maximum memory used by cache.

 It accepts units like `m`, `M`, `g` and `G`.
 By default, the size is 1024 * 1024 bytes, which is also the minimal size.

 ### dict-size

-Determines the size of memory used by hash table in `share on` mode.
+Determines the size of memory used by hash table.

-It has no effect in `share off` mode, the hash table resize itself if full.

 It accepts units like `m`, `M`, `g` and `G`.
 By default, the size is 1024 * 1024 bytes, which is also the minimal size.